 This course is designed to introduce advanced graduate students to a variety of approaches to program evaluation and a range of skills required to develop and implement an evaluation.
 Topics include needs analysis, statement of objectives, definition and verification of treatment, operational measures, evaluation design, analysis/interpretation of data, and report writing.
-Students will develop the knowledge, skills, and attitudes required of effective program evaluation in psychology, education, government services, health and welfare, etc. Case studies of evaluation from a variety of disciplines will be reviewed.
+Typically offered in Spring.